This article was authored in August and updated in October 2019.

 The UK takes a similar stance.
 Subject to certain limitations, documents disclosed to the SFO during DPA negotiations may be used by the prosecutor against the company and its employees/agents if DPA negotiations break down or if the court rejects the DPA agreement.
 Documents revealing that the company entered into negotiations for a DPA, however, cannot be used against the company.

-Absence of Prior Convictions
+Absence of Prior Sanctions

 The U.S. and UK also take into account criminal recidivism in determining whether a DPA is justified.